 Dr. Meredith Persky – Jacksonville Zoo – Jacksonville, FL

-Dr. Stacy DiRocco, Dr. Claire Erlacher, and Dr. Lydia Staggs – SeaWorld – Orlando, FL
+Dr. Stacy DiRocco, Dr. Claire Erlacher, Dr. Lydia Staggs, and Dr. Dana Linderman – SeaWorld – Orlando, FL